 Water is fundamental to life.
-With competition for water continuing to grow, water dependent industries such as mining, are facing increasingly intense scrutiny, particularly when operating in water-stressed areas.
+It is a critical resource not only for all our members' operations but also for other industries, communities and the natural environment.
+It is therefore one of the most significant issues facing the mining and metals industry.
+With competition for water continuing to grow, water dependent industries are facing increasingly intense scrutiny, particularly when operating in water stressed areas.

 Already investors, regulators and civil society are seeking greater insights into mining companies' water management practices and risk exposure.
 And while many mining and metals companies are able to measure, monitor and report on water use, this reporting is often inconsistent.